KetherineWang/startup/notes.md

       - Navigating Routes
         - We then replace the `a` elements with the router's `NavLink` component.
         - The anchor element's `href` attribute is replaced with the router's `to` attribute.
-        - The `NavLink` component prevents the browser's default navifation functionality and instead handles it by replacing the currrently displayed component.
+        - The `NavLink` component prevents the browser's default navigation functionality and instead handles it by replacing the currently displayed component.
           - `<a className="nav-link" href="play.html">Play</a>`

           - // to